codex-storage/nim-goldilocks-hash/reference/README.md

 Haskell reference implementation
 --------------------------------

+This is a very inefficient, but easy to read (and check) Haskell implementation of Poseidon2.

-Used for generating test cases (as Nim doesn't support integers larger than 64 bit)
+We use it for generating test cases for the real implementation.